 True OCD is all-consuming and feels so real to the sufferer.
 Others will tell the individual to just stop thinking that way or doing your compulsions.
 If only it were that easy.

-Stop the Cycle
+Stop the Cycle With ERP

 No problem, right?
 I am joking of course!

 I am highly aware of the fact that this will be one of the hardest things you will do.
 Just remember you will be forever changed by the process and you do not have to do it alone.
 I often say you once you learn something through practice (experience), you can not unlearn it.
 Learning this new messages and experiences with your anxiety is life changing.
 This is inhibitory learning.

 It means finding a trusted and skilled therapist to lead you down this path.
 One that checks in with hang-ups and finds where you feel comfortable to start the work.